cauz-santos/Training/Day 2.  Bioinformatics scripting essentials.md

 Let's type some basic commands:

 Exercise 1: Print a Welcome Message
-Type the following in the Python prompt:
+Type the following commands in the Python prompt:

 ```bash
 print("Welcome to Bioinformatics with Python!")
 ```

-Exercise 2: Do Basic Math with Variables
+Exercise 2: Do Basic Math with Variables:
 ```bash
 x = 5
 y = 10